CharlotteOS-Deprecated/Catalyst/README.md

 ## Status

-Catalyst is in the early stages of initial development, initially targeting the x86-64 based PC and server platforms.
+Catalyst is in the early stages of development initially targeting x86-64 based PC, server, and embedded hardware platforms.

 ## Design